Blog

 About ViewJSON

 ViewJSON is a free online JSON viewer and formatter built for developers who work with APIs that return Base64-encoded media.
 Unlike traditional JSON formatters that treat every string value as plain text, ViewJSON automatically detects Base64-encoded content and renders it as actual images, audio players, video players, or PDF previews — directly inside the JSON structure.
+All rendering happens locally in your browser.
+When sharing, data is encrypted client-side via AES-GCM — the server stores only ciphertext and never receives the decryption key.

 Why We Built This